mlr-org/mcboost/paper/paper.md

 `mcboost` implements Multi-Calibration Boosting for R.
 `mcboost` is model agnostic and allows the user to post-process any supervised machine learning model.
+It accepts initial models that fit binary outcomes or continuous outcomes with predictions that are in (or scaled to) the range [0, 1].
 For convenience and ease of use, `mcboost` tightly integrates with the **mlr3** [@mlr3] machine learning eco-system in R by allowing to calibrate regression or classification models fitted either within or outside of mlr3.
 Post-processing with `mcboost` starts with an initial prediction model that is passed on to an auditing algorithm that runs Multi-Calibration-Boosting on a labeled auditing dataset (Fig. 1).
 The resulting model can be used for obtaining multi-calibrated predictions.
 `mcboost` includes two pre-defined learners for auditing (ridge regression and decision trees), and allows to easily adjust the learner and its parameters for Multi-Calibration Boosting.